rschiefer/MSDeployAllTheThings/Tasks/readme.md

 > This task is used to deploy a MSDeploy package to a configured destination.
 This task is fairly generic allowing the users to set advanced MSDeploy options/arguments.

+## Release Info

+### 0.0.4

+Added support for providing an explicit SourceProvider instead of the default Package provider.
+Thanks to Arne Petersen for the pull request!

 ## Want more?

 If you have any suggestions for more tasks please contact me [@chief7](https://twitter.com/chief7) on Twitter or on my blog [dotnetcatch.com](https://dotnetcatch.com).